Tasmanian Certificate of Education: Assessment

 The Tasmanian Certificate of Education is awarded if students meet the TCE standards of participation and achievement, and the Everyday Adult standards of reading, writing and communicating in English, mathematics, and use of computers and internet.
 Some courses offered by TASC include the literacy, numeracy, or ICT standards in their assessment and this is how students meet the Everyday Adult standards.
 The participation and achievement standard is met by studying a full-time load of 120 TCE points, or 120 hours over two years, 80 of which must be at a level 2 or higher.

 Subjects are offered at varying levels of difficulty, ranging from a basic understanding, through to a pre-tertiary entrance qualification.
 The difficulty of a subject is guided by its rating as a 1-4 or preliminary level subject.
 Preliminary subjects do not offer TCE points, and level 1-4 subjects have increasing levels of difficulty and requirements.
+Different awards are available for classes of all levels upon completion, including, Limited Achievement (LA), Preliminary Achievement (PA), Standard Achievement (SA), Commendable Achievement (CA), High Achievement (HA), and Exceptional Achievement (EA).

+Achieving an ATAR requires a student to successfully complete 4-5 level 3 subjects or higher achieving an award of at least a Standard Achievement (SA).
+The completion of eligible subjects will result in the achievement a Tertiary Education Score (TES), which is then mapped to a corresponding ATAR.

 Award

 Upon successful completion of a satisfactory pattern of study students are awarded the "Tasmanian Certificate of Education" (TCE) by way of a testamur.
-This may also come with a Tertiary Entrance Rank (TER) if the student has nominated to attempt a university entrance qualification, and the TER score will dictate which university courses the student is eligible to apply for.
+This may also come with an Australian Tertiary Admission Rank (ATAR).
+The ATAR score will dictate which university courses the student is eligible to apply for.